cuboids/cuboids.github.io/_posts/2019-10-03-how-to-jump-paywalls.md

 icon: fa-skull-crossbones

 ---
 <p>Intellectual property poses interesting questions regarding its ethical justification.
 I would like to share some techniques for finding the full contents of books and journal articles online.
-In doing so I firmly suspend value judgements regarding intellectual property; the reader may use these techniques as she sees fit.
-Unfortunately the information below has a high risk of getting out of date.</p>
+In doing so I firmly suspend value judgements regarding intellectual property; the reader may use these techniques as she sees fit.</p>

 <p>Sometimes a simple Google search for <pre>[book or article name] filetype:pdf</pre> will work.
 But not always.</p>